jgajgajj/Priming-and-Specificity-Effects-of-Lexical-Accent-in-Spanish-Words/README.md

 # Priming-and-Specificity-Effects-of-Lexical-Accent (Stress)-in-Spanish-Words
-Priming and Specificity Effects of Lexical Accent in Spanish Words: Examining the Lateralization.
+Priming and Specificity Effects of Lexical Stress in Spanish Words: Examining the Lateralization.

 Materials.
 The stimuli consisted of 40 Spanish spoken words and 30 spoken nonwords.